desci-labs/desci-codex/docs/gitbook/data-layer-definition/entities/profiles.md

 A DID, or Decentralized Identifier, is a new type of identifier that is created, owned, and controlled by the subject of the digital identity, without the need for centralized authorities or intermediaries.
 DIDs are stored on distributed ledgers or other decentralized networks, ensuring their security and verifiability while giving individuals greater control over their digital identities.
 A DID is portable in the sense that it can be used in different places; it is not tied to a particular service like the traditional user account.

 DIDs come in different shapes and forms, known as providers.
 A DID provider is a scheme for validating and updating a DID, a common implementation of which is variants on Sidetree as discussed in [introduction-to-sidetree.md](../introduction-to-sidetree.md "mention").
-Different providers may have different capabilities, like allowing the user to use multiple keys, control the identifier just using a blockchain account, perform key recovery and rotation, and similar functionality.&#x20;
+Different providers may have different capabilities, like allowing the user to use multiple keys, control the identifier just using a blockchain account, perform key recovery and rotation, and similar functionality.

 For the context of the protocol specification, we can think of it simply as an actor-controlled cryptographic key, because that is the basic property that's required to validate user control over entity authorship.
 Visually, a DID looks something like this: